-I recently tried Nytol One-A-Night, a popular anti-histamine over the counter sleeping pill containing the antihistamine diphenhydramine as the active ingredient.
+I recently tried Nytol One-A-Night, which is a popular anti-histamine over the counter sleeping pill containing the antihistamine diphenhydramine as the active ingredient.

-Two weeks ago, I also tested Nytol Herbal, so I’ll be comparing the effectiveness of both in this review.
+I also tested Nytol Herbal not long ago, so I’ll be comparing the effectiveness of both in this review.

 I know from experience that anti-histamine sleeping pills work well for me, so there was more of a chance of a placebo effect.
 But I’ll try to give as unbiased an account as possible.

 The Nytol knockout

 Compared to the herbal version, I was expecting a more powerful sedative effect.
-And that’s exactly what happened, but not exactly how I imagined.
+That is what happened, just not exactly how I imagined.

 The instructions say to take it 20 minutes before bed.
-That’s what I did on the first night, but then stayed awake reading for around 40 minutes.
+I did that on the first night, and then stayed awake reading for around 40 minutes.
 I was curious to see if I could detect any feeling of drowsiness that was different from how I’d normally feel in bed.

 There was still no noticeable effect an hour later, so I switched the light off anyway.
 I believe I then fell asleep within 5 to 10 minutes, and woke up 9 hours later!

 I didn’t wake up once during the night, which is unusual for me, and overslept the alarm by one hour.
 So it appeared the Nytol had done its job.

 Feeling the effects in the morning

 Those sensations slowly faded on their own, but took a couple of hours to completely disappear.
 So although the Nytol seemed to give me a good night’s sleep, it didn’t quite leave me feeling 100% the next morning.

 I was still able to go about my day and work, but those symptoms were a little annoying.

 The following nights

 On the second night, I tried exactly the same routine.
 Once again there was the same effect of not feeling drowsy, but still falling asleep quickly.
 And I again woke up in the morning without any memory of nocturnal wakings.
 And once again, I had a fuzzy head.